Universal solvability of group equations: Applications and open questions

-On the level of two-complexes, the equivalence relation generated by these operations is simple homotopy equivalence with the restriction that all elementary expansions/contractions must be of dimension $\leq 3$, and the question whether this is the same as simple homotopy equivalence is closely related to the Andrews-Curtis Conjecture, see \cite{MR813099} for background.
+On the level of $2$-complexes, the equivalence relation generated by these operations is simple homotopy equivalence with the restriction that all elementary expansions and contractions must be of dimension $\leq 3$.
+The question whether this is the same as simple homotopy equivalence is closely related to the Andrews--Curtis Conjecture, see \cite{MR813099} for background.
 We also recall that any two presentations of the same group are related by Tietze transformations.
-Hence, they can be related by the above operations after adding to each one a sufficient number of trivial relations.
+Hence, they can be related by the above operations after adding to each presentation a sufficient number of trivial relations.